The Kingsway

 Schools & Family Life

 Schools are the single most consistent reason families cite for choosing The Kingsway.
-The combination of Kingsway College School on the independent side and Lambton Kingsway Junior Middle School on the public side gives families strong options at both the elementary and junior levels, while Etobicoke Collegiate Institute provides a well-regarded public secondary pathway.
+The combination of Kingsway College School on the independent side and Lambton Kingsway Junior Middle School on the public side gives families strong options at the elementary and junior levels, while Etobicoke Collegiate Institute provides a well-regarded public secondary pathway.
 For families who entered the city's private school market at the junior kindergarten level, Kingsway College School has been a neighbourhood anchor since 1989.

-The public elementary school structure here is more family-friendly than many comparable Toronto neighbourhoods: Lambton Kingsway serves JK through Grade 8, which means children remain in the same school community through the end of junior school without the Grade 7-8 gap that requires planning in Midtown neighbourhoods like Davisville Village.
+The public elementary structure here is more family-friendly than many comparable Toronto neighbourhoods: Lambton Kingsway serves JK through Grade 8, which means children remain in the same school community through the end of junior school without the Grade 7-8 gap that requires planning in Midtown neighbourhoods like Davisville Village.
 This is a meaningful practical advantage for families who prefer continuity.

 Transit & Walkability